openwebdocs/owd-website/pages/content/reports/2024/index.md

 ### W3C WebDX web-features mapping of BCD keys into baseline features

 The mission of the W3C WebDX web-features project is to map all browser-compat-data (BCD) keys to [web-features](https://github.com/web-platform-dx/web-features).
-The goal is to build a shared catalog of features of the web platform.
+The goal is to build a shared catalog of web platform features.
 As of this writing, there are approximately 15,000 BCD keys that describe features of the web platform.
-In 2024, OWD, with the help of the W3C WebDX Community Group and Google sponsorship, successfully mapped these keys.
+In 2024, with the help of the W3C WebDX Community Group and Google sponsorship, OWD successfully mapped these keys.

 By creating a common nomenclature for web platform features, the web-features project supports improved communication between web developers, browser vendors, standardization bodies, and other ecosystem participants.
 From Array to Cascade Layers to Offscreen Canvas, the web-features project identifies, defines, and categorizes the capabilities of the web platform that web developers care about.